The Client-centred Blog

 How was this resolved?

 By charging a fee before conducting the work.
 The right people were completely happy to pay the fee and the tyre kickers soon disappeared.
+It also significantly raised the self-esteem of the adviser.

 The right clients will pay fees for financial planning